-Save energy in Kekaha, HI.
-Call Fortress Exteriors for a free energy-efficient window consultation!
+Get expert advice on window materials in Kekaha, HI.
+Call Fortress Exteriors for a free consultation!

 For most of the 20th century, the Kekaha Sugar Mill (owned by Amfac) was the centerpiece of agriculture on Kauaʻi's west side.
 The sugar mill had a major influence in Kekaha's development, including banking, employment, transportation, housing and utilities such as water and electricity.
 The mill employed several generations of local families.
 It closed in 2000 when the entire sugar industry in Hawaiʻi collapsed.
 The mill was purchased in 2005 by mainland investors who sold off its heavy machinery to other mills as far away as Africa.